Mixing Fronts in Smooth Chaotic Flows: Comparison to direct numerical simulations

-Now, we test the capacity of the proposed closure Eq.~\eqref{eq:closure} to capture the evolution of a unidirectional mixing front, agitated by a chaotic microscale flow (the sine flow), and that spreads to large scales due to dispersion.
-Since $\bar{c}$ follows the macrodispersion equation with $\overline{\boldsymbol{u}}=0$, its solution for an initial sharp step function is
+We now test the validity of Eq.~\eqref{eq:variance_closure} to describe the spatio-temporal evolution of the scalar variance in a unbounded mixing front, agitated by a chaotic microscale flow (the sine flow), and that spreads at large scales due to dispersion.
+An example of the instantaneous scalar field obtained in such scenario is shown in Fig.~\ref{fig:front}a.
+Since $\bar{c}$ follows the macroscopic dispersion equation with $\overline{\boldsymbol{u}}=0$, its solution for an initial sharp step function is